 10 cups chicken broth

-2 large jalapenos, seeds and inner white parts removed
+2 large jalapenos, seeds and inner white parts removed, chopped small

 8 large cloves garlic, smashed and minced